 To accomplish these goals, Dr. McChargue has developed research partnerships with universities and community agencies.
 He has also integrated clinical training within his research agenda at a variety of agencies (see Clinical Opportunity tab).
 Dr. McChargue supervises the direct services provided through these clinical opportunities.

 The services provided include:

-- Brief motivational enhancement treatment for college binge drinkers
+- Web-based brief motivational enhancement treatment for college binge drinkers

 - Evidence-based individual psychotherapy targeting the mental health issues of university and community clients with co-morbid substance use disorders.